IT-Sysdev-2023/gift-check/README.md

 - sail artisan horizon/queue:listen
 - sail aritsan reverb:start

-## GC Sponsors
+## SPECIAL THANKS

-We would like to extend our thanks to the following sponsors for funding TAYLOR OTEN.
-If you are interested in becoming a sponsor, please visit the [GC Partners program](https://partners.laravel.com).
+We would like to extend our thanks to TAYLOR OTEN for making this project possible.
+Thank you for your hardwork

 ### Premium Partners